Cat Litter, Strip Mining and Environmental Issues

 “Encouraging your cat to use an indoor litter box, or properly disposing of outdoor cat feces, is beneficial to overall water quality.
 Please do not flush cat litter in toilets or dispose of it outdoors in gutters or storm drains.”

 A general statement that encourages the disposal of cat feces in trash and discourages flushing cat feces in toilets or disposing of them in drains.
 (See California Fish and Game Code Section 4501).

 As part of its educational outreach regarding toxoplasma, the Monterey Bay Aquarium suggests that guardians of indoor/outdoor cats provide an outdoor litter box as well as an indoor one.

 Landfills, then, seem like the only option for used cat litter, and the less space for us and our cats as more and more non biodegradable cat litter accumulates in the landfills.

 Whether or not we should seek out alternative sources of power is a question reserved for elsewhere.
-As a layperson, however, I tend to believe that destroying the planet cannot logically be the only means to light up our glorious civilization.
-As far as cat litter is concerned, with all the organic alternatives available in the market, the strip mining and industrial expenses for cat litter appears to be somewhat redundant.
-Stripping the surface off the earth and laying it bare for cat litter that we do not need hardly makes sense.
+However, destroying the planet and packing it with waste is probably not the best solution for anyone, human or feline.
+As far as cat litter is concerned, with all the organic alternatives available in the market, strip mining for cat litter does appear to be somewhat redundant.
+Stripping the surface off the earth for cat litter that is, in fact, harmful for cats hardly makes sense.

 Pet owners choose the most effective cat litter, the clump cat litter, without realizing where it comes from or where it will go.
-These are people that are already going that extra mile to care for a different species.
-Surely, if they were informed of the dangers of these cat litter varieties to their pets as well as to themselves and to the environment in general, they would opt for the organic alternatives instead.
-All we need is to let people know of the truth about cat litter and strip mining.
-(Click here for information on Organic Cat Litter).
+These are people who are already going that extra mile to care for a different species.
+Surely, if they were informed of the dangers of these cat litter varieties to their pets as well as to themselves and to the environment in general, they would opt for organic alternatives, instead.